Petas14/learn-cicd-starter/README.md

 You do *not* need to set up a database or any interactivity on the webpage yet.
 Instructions for that will come later in the course!

-JOAO's version of Boot.dev's in Notely app.
+JOAO's version of Boot.dev's Notely app.